 First, you tell her that HRM is a strategic process having to do with the staffing, compensation, retention, training, and employment law and policies side of the business.
 In other words, your job as human resources (HR) manager will be not only to write policy and procedures and to hire people (the administrative role) but also to use strategic plans to ensure the right people are hired and trained for the right job at the right time.
 For example, you ask her if she knows what the revenue will be in six months, and Jennifer answers, "Of course.
 We expect it to increase by 20 percent."
 You ask, "Have you thought about how many people you will need due to this increase?"
 Jennifer looks a bit sheepish and says, "No, I guess I haven't gotten that far."
 Then you ask her about the training programs the company offers, the software used to allow employees to access pay information online, and the compensation policies.
 She responds, "It looks like we have some work to do.
 I didn't know that human resources involved all of that."
 You smile at her and start discussing some of the specifics of the business, so you can get started right away writing the strategic human resource management plan.

-This page titled 1.1: Introduction is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+1.1: Introduction is shared under a not declared license and was authored, remixed, and/or curated by LibreTexts.